-Jordyn Woods Showcases Curves In Tight, Snakeskin Minidress: ‘I Just Don’t Like To Show Out All The Time’
+Jordyn Woods Showcases Curves In Tight, Snakeskin Mini Dress: ‘I Just Don’t Like To Show Out All The Time’

 Jordyn Woods has put those famous curves on display.
 The model and former best friend to Kylie Jenner has been making headlines for turning 22: just this weekend, Jordyn had her fans doing a major double-take as she rocked see-through pants with her little sister Jodie – as The Inquisitr reported, Instagram was convinced these two are twins.

-This weekend has seen Jordyn appear on her social media in her more-conventional solo mode.
+This weekend has seen Jordyn appear on her social media in her more conventional solo mode.
 It’s also sent out a major curve display.

 Jordyn took to Instagram in a dress that couldn’t have been much sexier.
-The ultra-tight minidress was a curve-hugging one in every way possible, with snakeskin fabrics further upping the ante.
+The ultra-tight mini dress was a curve-hugging one in every way possible, with snakeskin fabrics further upping the ante.
 Of course, given that the post came in video format, fans got the best delivery possible.

 Jordyn’s video showed her placing a camera on a surface before walking away from it as the footage took in her look.
 The SECNDNTURE founder seemed keen to give fans a view from every angle, with the 22-year-old seen turning around, leaning forward, and preening her stunning new short bob as she showcased the dress.
 It wasn’t the lengthiest video, but it likely did the trick for the star’s fans.
 It also managed to rack up over 1.6 million views in the space of 11 hours.